TEISHOKU – SET MEALS

 UMI GOHAN IN GINZA

-If you’re in Ginza, one of the most expensive shopping districts in the world, it’s still possible to find cheap but excellent restaurants down the back streets, behind the department stores and luxury boutiques.
+It’s still possible to find cheap but excellent restaurants down the back streets of Ginza, behind the department stores and luxury boutiques.
 If you’ve read Tokyo Hearts you’ll know I mentioned Umi Gohan in the book.
 The price of a meal here was only about ¥1,500 but the food was delicious and obviously affordable.
 Umi Gohan has now closed but it was located near the corner of Mihara-dori and Azuma-dori.
 When you’re in Tokyo, spend some time looking for your own hidden gem and send me the details with pictures if possible.
 I love finding out about new places to eat in Tokyo.
 Please help me to spread the word and together we can share this information with our followers on social media.